Nicklas Dannevang

-Nicklas Dannevang (born 11 September 1990) is a Danish professional footballer who plays as a goalkeeper for Danish 1st Division club Næstved Boldklub.
+Nicklas Dannevang (born 11 September 1990) is a Danish professional footballer who plays as a goalkeeper for Danish 3rd Division club Sundby Boldklub.

 Club career

 FC Roskilde

 Dannevang made his senior debut for FC Roskilde as an 18-year-old in a home game against Skive IK earning a clean sheet in the 2-0 victory.

 Nordvest FC

 Dannevang joined Nordvest FC on a one-year contract in the summer 2010.
 He was the second choice in the first season, but became the first choice after the first season.
 He left the club in the summer 2013.

 Brønshøj Boldklub

 On 8 August 2013 it was confirmed, that Dannevang had signed a one-year contract with Brønshøj Boldklub.
 After two good seasons, he was sold.

 AC Horsens

 AC Horsens confirmed on 22 July 2015, that they had signed Dannevang on a two-year contract.

 The manager of the club, Bo Henriksen, announced in May 2017, that Dannevang together with a teammate would be leaving the club in the summer, as their contract expired.